-Image and Text contributed by Janet MacLeod Trotter, United Kingdom
+Image and Narrative contributed by Janet MacLeod Trotter, UK

 This is a photo of my Scottish maternal grandmother, Sydney Gorrie (nee Easterbrook) on her wedding day in December 1923.
 She and my grandfather, Robert Gorrie, were married in a cathedral in Lahore (now Pakistan).
 She looks beautiful but perhaps to me, also slightly apprehensive.
 This may be because she hadn’t seen her fiancé in over a year and had just travelled out by ship with her parents from Edinburgh, Scotland to get married.
 For some time their home was in Lahore (now Pakistan) which my grandmother enjoyed.